shihyuntang/SME/docs/usage/abundance.rst

     10.9, and 1.05.

 :n/nTot:
-    Abundance values are log10 of the fraction of nuclei of each element in any form relative to the total for all elements in any form.
+    Abundance values are the fraction of nuclei of each element in any form relative to the total for all elements in any form.
 For the Sun, the abundance values of H, He, and Li are approximately 0.92, 0.078, and 1.03e-11.

 :n/nH:
-    Abundance values are log10 of the fraction of nuclei of each element in any form relative to the number of hydrogen nuclei in any form.
+    Abundance values are the fraction of nuclei of each element in any form relative to the number of hydrogen nuclei in any form.
 For the Sun, the abundance values of H, He, and Li are approximately 1, 0.085, and